 LEARN NEW SKILLS

-- Select and prepare correct styling products
+- Select, prepare and apply correct styling products

 - Dry and style hair to desired look